Programs & Services

 Holden Branch, MAEAP Technician Ext.
 5564 or [email protected]

-Nick Machinski, WLEB MAEAP Technician Ext.
-5565 or [email protected]
+Gordon Nobach, WLEB MAEAP Technician Ext.
+5565

-THE CENTER FOR EXCELLENCE
+CENTER FOR EXCELLENCE

 Since its inception in 1996, the Center for Excellence has grown to become a familiar educational platform for agricultural technology and innovation.
 On-farm demonstration plots show the economics of using conservation tillage and the latest technology available to farmers.
 Two 40-acre family farms are used for demonstration during field day activities.
 One in Clayton on highly erodible soil demonstrates various tillage systems and a closed loop waste water wetland sub-irrigation system.
 The farm in Morenci demonstrates the newest technology available to landowners/farmers.
 A field day is hosted each August to view the in-field research and a Yield Results Crops Day is held in January to review data.
+This year the Field Day was held one week earlier, August 9th, to avoid conflict with another agricultural event.
+An amazing turnout of attendees, approximately 325, confirmed it as another successful year for the Center for Excellence.

-Up to five FREE soil tests are available to Michigan producers of any size farm in the Western Lake Erie Basin (WLEB) who are willing to sit down and learn more about the Michigan Agriculture Environmental Assurance Program.
+By the way, up to five FREE soil tests are available to Michigan producers of any size farm in the Western Lake Erie Basin (WLEB) who are willing to sit down and learn more about the Michigan Agriculture Environmental Assurance Program.

 Lenawee Conservation District, 1100 Sutton Rd., Adrian, MI 49221